tnt456/MATSimRWTH/README.md

-# The MATSim Open Ruhrgebiet Scenario
+# The MATSim Open Ruhrgebiet (Ruhr area, Germany) Scenario

 ### About this project